Women in New Zealand: Governmental goals

 New Zealand's government is making efforts towards improving its overall economic status and prosperity through increasing women's involvement and leadership in society.

 In 2004, a five-year plan known as The Action Plan for New Zealand Women was launched in an attempt to progress work-life balance, economic stability, and well-being for women.
 In response to this proposed plan, 52 meetings along with stakeholder meetings took place in an effort to deliberate and advocate the new priorities for women.

 Disabled women's access to education and employment

 As of 2006, about 332,600 women (16.2%) were considered to have a disability with only about 50% of those women having an involvement in the labor force compared to men with about 70% involved.
-Women with disabilities in New Zealand lack access to programs to help learn the ways to utilize their disabilities, potentially explaining the large number of women who are not in the labor force.
+Women with disabilities in New Zealand lack access to programs to help learn the ways to utilise their disabilities, potentially explaining the large number of women who are not in the labor force.

 In February 2009, a Ministerial Committee on Disability Issues was created by the government of the day to target issues such as: modern disability support, making New Zealand accessible for the disabled, and getting more citizens to contribute to the effort.
 These efforts make up the vision outlined in the New Zealand Disability Strategy.